Wall Street Pummels Cazoo Group Ltd (CZOO) After Recent Earnings Report

-Cazoo Group Ltd (NYSE:CZOO) went down by -10.45% from its latest closing price compared to the recent 1-year high of $13.85.
-The company’s stock price has collected -15.65% of loss in the last five trading sessions.
+Cazoo Group Ltd (NYSE:CZOO) went up by 6.24% from its latest closing price compared to the recent 1-year high of $13.85.
+The company’s stock price has collected -8.80% of loss in the last five trading sessions.
 Press Release reported on 12/01/21 that Cazoo Launches in France and Germany

 Is It Worth Investing in Cazoo Group Ltd (NYSE :CZOO) Right Now?